synchronizing/mitm/README.md

 ```
 client <-> mitm (server) <-> mitm (emulated client) <-> server
 ```
-Where the client speaks with the `mitm (server)`, and on behalf of the client, the `mitm (emulated client)` speaks to to the server.
-The HTTP/HTTPS request and response data is then captured in the middle and printed to console.
+Where the client speaks with `mitm (server)` and on behalf of the client the `mitm (emulated client)` speaks to to the destination server.
+The HTTP/HTTPS request and response data is then captured in both pipes and transmitted back and forth while the requests and response are printed to the console.

 This project was originally programmed for an advance public proxy management tool and not actually for reasons of exploit.
 I do caution those that wish to use this for harm, and do not condone the use of this software for such reasons.
+Use it at your own risk.

 ## Requirements